Shorefast: Geotourism

-Economic Development Partnership

-A joint partnership between Shorefast, the Town of Fogo Island and the Fogo Island Co-operative Society Limited, the Economic Development Partnership unites public and private on-Island leadership to encourage and facilitate economic development on Fogo Island.
-The partnership endeavors to create jobs, encourage youth ventures, and foster a unified economic vision for Fogo Island through the start-up and expansion of small and medium-sized businesses that complement the natural, cultural and other place-based assets of Fogo Island.

 For-Profit Businesses

 Fogo Island Inn

 Utilizing the principles of asset-based community development, Shorefast opened the Fogo Island Inn in 2013 as a way to express traditional knowledge and hospitality in new ways and to serve as an economic engine for Fogo Island.
 Designed by Newfoundland-born, Norway-based architect Todd Saunders, the Inn features 29 one-of-a-kind rooms and draws from the vernacular architecture found on the island.
 The furniture and textiles that decorate the Inn are handcrafted and primarily produced on Fogo Island – a result of the unique collaboration between international designers and the skilled artisans and craftspeople of Fogo Island.

 The Inn was built with philanthropic funds, and all surplus profits are returned to Shorefast for reinvestment into the community.
 As such, there are no investors seeking a return, and no private gain.
 This model means that the community of Fogo Island is the beneficial owner of the Inn.